Readers of popular Malaysian news site favor ex-premier Mahathir for PM

 Mahathir's criticism of the prime minister has endeared him to voters who in the past would have shunned both of them.

-Malaysiakini.com news portal, which is often accused by government supporters of favoring the opposition, found in a poll that 69.9 percent of its readers would support Mahathir as opposition candidate for prime minister.
+Malaysiakini.com news portal, which is often accused by government supporters of favouring the opposition, found in a poll that 69.9 percent of its readers would support Mahathir as opposition candidate for prime minister.

-Malaysia is due to hold a general election by April next year.
+Malaysia is due to hold a general election next year.
 The opposition has yet to name its candidate, citing a need to avoid infighting between allied parties.

 Malaysia's most prominent opposition politician, Anwar Ibrahim, is in prison serving five years for a sodomy conviction that he says was politically motivated.